celleleven/cellerator/electronics_outline.md

 *TL;DR*  The 8 MP camera is the eye of Cellerator and the foundation of all Cellerator preformed actions.

->`"Seeing is believing and believing is knowing and knowing beats unknowing and the unknown."` <br> ~ Philip Roth
+>`"Seeing is believing and believing is knowing and knowing beats unknowing and the unknown."` ~ Philip Roth

 **About:**